• Skip to primary navigation

 Instructions

-• Cover the dough with a clean tea towel and leave it to rise in a warm place for about an hour until doubled in volume.
+• Cover the dough with a clean tea towel and leave it to rise in a warm place for about an hour or until doubled in volume.

-• Turn the raised dough out onto a floured surface and knead briefly.
+• Turn the dough out onto a floured surface and knead briefly.
 Divide into three equal-sized pieces and roll into strands about ¾ inch thick.

 • Cut the strands into pieces of the same size.
 Roll each piece into a ball between your palms.
 Leave the formed dough balls on the work surface.